 I’ve been teaching yoga since 1990, studying seriously since the mid-80s and involved since the late-60s.
 My yoga teaching is built on a career as a ballet dancer, and alongside my training and years as a ballet teacher.
 I had a fair bit of training at the Himalayan Institute in New York City, but the bulk of my training has been with Iyengar teachers.
 Theresa Rowland at Studio Yoga in New Jersey certified me; hers is the voice I still hear most often in my heart.

-In addition, my teaching is informed by ongoing studies in anatomy and physiology (including the shifting views based on current fascial/connective tissue research), kinesiology, physics of movement, biomechanics, ideokinetics, and somatics, and the related disciplines of Alexander, Feldenkrais, Body Mapping, Experiential Anatomy, Laban movement analysis, resistance flexibility, breath and ball & roller work.
+My teaching is informed by ongoing studies in anatomy and physiology (including the shifting views based on current fascial/connective tissue research), kinesiology, physics of movement, biomechanics, ideokinetics, and somatics, and the related disciplines of Alexander, Feldenkrais, Body Mapping, Experiential Anatomy, Laban movement analysis, resistance flexibility, breath and ball & roller work.
 In addition, I have a deep and long body of work as a transpersonal counselor.
 All of that is built into my yoga classes.

 “Melanie is one of the most compassionate yoga teachers I’ve met.
 She also is extremely knowledgeable about anatomy and the classical concepts of yoga.
 Her skills have been honed over the many decades she has studied and taught yoga.
 It is no wonder she aptly imparts that level of experience in her classes.” — Judy J., yoga teacher